Systems and Cellular Biology

 - Cell stress and ageing: Professors Bill Ballard and Rob Yang investigate the molecular basis of stress and ageing in the model organisms yeast and Drosophila.

-- Genetic mapping of phenotype and disease: Professor Bill Ballard and Dr Ruby Lin use genetic and genomic analyses to understand the connection of genotype to phenotype in complex traits.
+- Genetic mapping of phenotype and disease: Professor Bill Ballard uses genetic and genomic analyses to understand the connection of genotype to phenotype in complex traits.

 - Protein interaction networks and systems biology: Professor Marc Wilkins uses proteomic and transcriptomic technology to define and understand pathways and networks on a global scale.

 SCB staff are responsible for the establishment and running of two major centres in the School.
-Professor Marc Wilkins is the Director of the Ramaciotti Centre for Gene Function Analysis; he is also the founder and Director of the NSW Systems Biology initiative, which commenced operations in mid-2008.
+Professor Marc Wilkins is the Director of the Ramaciotti Centre for Genomics and the founder and Director of the NSW Systems Biology Initiative.
 Emeritus Professor Ian Dawes is a member of the board.
 These two initiatives are complementary in that they provide technology, capacity and collaborative expertise in ~omics, which underpins the group.
 The co-location of two such centres of expertise is notable and serves as a focus for many activities in the SCB group and the School as a whole.

 Academic and Research Staff associated with Systems and Cellular Biology